-The goal of regional organisations throughout the world is generally twofold: to foster political harmony and economic efficiency, all without actively causing harm to non-members.
-A very broad range of organisational and institutional arrangements have been used to attain these goals.
+The goal of regional organizations throughout the world is generally twofold: to foster political harmony and economic efficiency, without actively causing harm to nonmembers.
+A very broad range of organizational and institutional arrangements have been used to attain these goals.
 These arrangements lie on a continuum of supranationality.
-At the supranational end of the spectrum is the EU with its legal system, supremacy of the EU Court, and decision making by majority voting.
+At the supranational end of the spectrum is the EU with its legal system, supremacy of the EU Court, and decision-making by majority voting.
 At the other end of the spectrum are the many purely intergovernmental arrangements such as NAFTA.
-In between are regional trade arrangements - such as the European Free Trade Association (EFTA) - that are intergovernmental in terms of decision making but which have institutions and organisation that induce and lock-in cooperation.
+In between are regional trade arrangements-such as the EFTA-that are intergovernmental in terms of decision making but which have institutions and organization that induce and lock-in cooperation.

-The crucial dividing line between intergovernmental and supranational lies in decision making.
-If the regional organisation can make decisions that bind all the members, yet need not be approved by each member, then we can say that the organisation is supranational.
-For example, the EU decides its common external tariff - including antidumping duties - on the basis of majority voting.
+The crucial dividing line between intergovernmental and supranational lies in decision-making.
+If the regional organization can make decisions that bind all the members, yet need not be approved by each member, then we can say that the organization is supranational.
+For example, the EU decides its common external tariff-including antidumping duties-on the basis of majority voting.
 Consequently, EU members frequently find themselves having to adopt trade policies that they do not want.
-13 In intergovernmental organisations such as NAFTA and EFTA, all nations must agree to everything.
+13 In intergovernmental organizations such as NAFTA and EFTA, all nations must agree to everything.